maxxiimo/the-front-end-manifesto/chp8-device-detection.md

       config.strategies = [ Mobvious::Strategies::MobileESP.new(:mobile_desktop) ]
     end

 Don't forget to restart your application, and wallah!
 You have a detection strategy that will return a variable of *:mobile* or *:desktop* depending on the device type of the request.
-What you do that information is up to you.
+What you do with that information is entirely up to you.
+In the next section we will start you off on the right foot.

 NOTE: Tablet devices as configured here will return :desktop as well, although you can change this.